-Other successful examples of enhancing patient-centered medical homes include new ways of working with specialists as consultants to primary care clinicians,18 as well as developing referral networks in which there are specific service agreements for care-coordination between the primary care and specialty practices that specify the way services are delivered and integrated.19
+Other successful examples of enhancing patient-centered medical homes include new ways of working with specialists as consultants to primary care clinicians, 18 as well as developing referral networks in which there are specific service agreements for care coordination between primary care and specialty practices that specify the way services are delivered and integrated.
+19

-Emerging evidence about several medical home projects attests to improved care results and reduced emergency department use, hospital admissions, and avoidable complications.20 Several of the models include medical homes in more integrated care systems, such as Geisinger21 and Intermountain.22
+Emerging evidence about several medical home projects attests to improved care results and reduced emergency department use, hospital admissions, and avoidable complications.
+20 Several of the models include medical homes in more integrated care systems, such as Geisinger21 and Intermountain.
+22

 Although a medical home can exist independently of an ACO, there is enormous benefit to combining the two organizational concepts.
 A variety of support services provided through a medical home (e.g., care coordination, after-hours care, and health information exchange) are necessary for the primary care practice to be able to achieve significant results with respect to the quality and cost of care for the population served.
-The ACO can be thought of as providing a "medical neighborhood" that not only provides or arranges for the provision of those services, but also assures clinical integration between primary care practices that may share responsibility for managing patients (including after hours coverage) and among primary care practices, specialists, hospitals, home health care, long term care and other settings of care.
-With either a blended fee-forservice payment and medical home fee or a global primary care fee, it should be possible for the primary care practices to develop or collectively purchase shared services and become an ACO.
+The ACO can be thought of as providing a "medical neighborhood" that not only provides or arranges for the provision of those services, but also assures clinical integration between primary care practices that may share responsibility for managing patients (including after-hours coverage) and among primary care practices, specialists, hospitals, home health care, long-term care, and other settings of care.
+With either a blended fee-for-service payment and medical home fee or a global primary care fee, it should be possible for the primary care practice to supply or purchase enhanced services or enable networks of primary care practices to develop or collectively purchase shared services and become an ACO.
 Ideally, all of the primary care practices in an ACO would meet criteria for being medical homes for their patients.